jpverkamp/blog/content/programming/project-euler/2012-11-07-project-euler-4.md

 And there you have it.
 With some simple linear algebra (barely even deserving of the name), we cut the runtime from 1154 ms down to 32 ms, for a speedup of approximately 35x.
 That's none too shabby at all.
 It's always something to keep in the back of your mind.

-Although on the flip side, in real life, it's don't get carried away with {{< wikipedia page="Premature optimization#When to optimize" text="premature optimization" >}}.
+Although on the flip side, in real life, it's don't get carried away with [[wiki:Premature optimization#When to optimize|premature optimization]]().
 As Donald Knuth once said, *premature optimization is the root of all evil*. :smile:

 As always, you can download my code for this or any Project Euler problem I’ve uploaded <a href="https://github.com/jpverkamp/small-projects/tree/master/project-euler" title="GitHub: jpverkamp: Project Euler">here</a>.